 It is Emerson's responsibility to determine curriculum, discipline, and general standards and procedures concerning the functioning and direction of the school.
-The character of the institution is expressed through many forms, including academic, fine arts, and athletic programs, as well as through community service, health and wellness, and numerous other curricular and extracurricular activities.
+The character of the institution is expressed through many forms, including academic and co-curricular programs, service learning, health and wellness education, and a broad offering of extracurricular activities.

 The faculty evaluates student progress frequently and communicates that progress to parents regularly.
 Teachers strive to understand the whole child and offer appropriate support to students needing help or enrichment.
-Such support is most successful when the parents and the teachers are in partnership.
+Such support is most successful when parents and the teachers work together.
 Emerson staff members, no matter what their role, strive to maintain a personable and professional relationship with all of the school's constituents.
 The resulting community is dynamic, complex, and meant to serve the students' education.